emmajanedrews/base-template/join-our-team.md

 * Use of office computer, and landline phone
 * Free copies while in any of our offices
 * Free company training through BHHS on systems and processes as well as free team training, including mentoring/shadowing with top agents on our team
-* Plus, Discounts on the Mike Ferry Training Seminars - The #1 Real Estate Coaching and Training System in teh world
+* Plus, Discounts on the Mike Ferry Training Seminars - The #1 Real Estate Coaching and Training System in the world
 * 1,000 business cards per year

 By joining BHHS and The Michael Kaim Team, you’ll be on the fast track to success and 40+ deals per year. **Here are your alternatives:**